 In Oberdorf, don’t miss visiting Grossmünster

-With its twin towers, the church of Grossmünster is one of Zurich main landmarks.
-The church was built starting in 1100, where a Carolingian church previously stood.
+With its twin towers, the church of Grossmünster is one of Zurich prominent landmarks.
+The church was built in 1100, where a Carolingian church previously stood.
 According to a legend, Charlemagne would have commissioned the older religious building after discovering the tombs of Felix and Regula, the patron saints of Zurich.

 Grossmünster played a significant role in the diffusion of the Reformation in Swiss-German Switzerland.
 It was Ulrich Zwingli, after becoming pastor of Grossmuenster in 1519, who started preaching and spreading his religious ideas to reform the Catholic Church.
 To date, about 27% of the Swiss population are Protestants.